huggingface/datasets/docs/source/cache.rst

 Enable or disable caching
 -------------------------

-If you're using a cached file locally, it will automatically reload the dataset with any previous computations you applied to the dataset.
+If you're using a cached file locally, it will automatically reload the dataset with any previous transforms you applied to the dataset.
 Disable this behavior by setting the argument ``load_from_cache=False`` in :func:`datasets.Dataset.map`:

 .. code::

    >>> updated_dataset = small_dataset.map(add_prefix, load_from_cache=False)

-In the example above, 🤗 Datasets will execute the function ``add_prefix`` over the entire dataset again instead of just loading the dataset from its previous state.
+In the example above, 🤗 Datasets will execute the function ``add_prefix`` over the entire dataset again instead of loading the dataset from its previous state.

 Disable caching on a global scale with :func:`datasets.set_caching_enabled`: